novalagung/howto/docs/cicd-serverless-ebook-gitbook-github-pages-actions-calibre.md

 ![Serverless Ebook using Gitbook, Github Pages, Github Actions, and Calibre - open web version of the book](https://i.imgur.com/HzCygaX.png)

-If you are still not sure about what is the valid URL, open **Settings** menu of your Github repo then scrolls down a little bit until **Github Pages** section appears.
-The Github Pages URL will appear there.
+If you are still not sure about what is the valid URL, open **Settings** menu of your Github repo then scroll down a little bit until **Github Pages** section appears.
+The GitHub Pages URL will appear there.

 ![Serverless Ebook using Gitbook, Github Pages, Github Actions, and Calibre - Github pages url](https://i.imgur.com/eD5BmPv.jpg)